Who we are

 - Cookies and Other Technologies, website cookies and similar technologies to distinguish you from other visitors and compile information about the usage of our websites.
 For further information, please see “Cookies and other tracking technologies.”

-- Sensory Data, your interactions with our sales and customer support teams may be recorded for quality assurance, training, and analysis purposes (consent will be recorded if required by applicable law).
-When you use our products or services, it may include text-to-speech transcriptions, DTMF tones, media in your voice calls and text messages (only applicable to US).
+- Sensory Data, your interactions with our sales and customer support teams may be recorded for quality assurance, training, and analysis purposes (subject to your consent if required by applicable law).
+When you use our products or services, it may include text-to-speech transcriptions, DTMF tones, media in your voice calls and text messages.

 How we collect your personal data